 Charlé LaMonica is the Director of World View.
 As Director, Charlé works with World View’s Partners both on and off campus, forges strategic alliances and collaborations with schools and community colleges and represents World View in the state and on the national stage.
-With a background in Chinese history, LaMonica’s international career began in the 1980s when she led some of the first American medical and legal delegations to the People’s Republic of China.
+With a background in Chinese history, her international career began in the 1980s when she led some of the first American medical and legal delegations to the People’s Republic of China.
 In the United States she taught English, history, language arts and social studies in middle and high schools for more than 15 years and also taught world history at the community college and university level.
 Before joining World View, Charlé served as Director of International Studies at Charlotte Country Day School where she designed and coordinated faculty and student exchanges throughout the world.
 Her involvement in international business and education has allowed her to collaborate with those working in Asia, Europe, Latin America, the former Soviet Union and parts of Africa.
 Charlé holds a Master’s degree from UNC Charlotte and a Bachelor’s degree from Boston College.

 Phone: (919) 843-9408

 Neil is World View’s Associate Director.
 He directs community college programs and initiatives.
-Neil has a B.A. in English from UNC at Chapel Hill and holds a Ph.D. in Chinese Language and Literature from Indiana University.
-He taught Chinese literature at universities the US, English language and literature at a university and community college in Taiwan, and was president of a consulting firm for international business.
+Neil has a B.A. in English from UNC-Chapel Hill and holds a Ph.D. in Chinese language and literature from Indiana University.
+He taught Chinese literature at universities in the US, English language and literature at a university and community college in Taiwan, and was president of a consulting firm for international business.
 He lived in Taiwan and China for five years as a student, teacher, and Fulbright scholar.
-As an international business consultant he traveled regularly to Asia, South America, and Europe.
+As an international business consultant he traveled regularly to Asia, South America and Europe.